 Apply for cross-institutional study

-If you are a continuing student at Deakin University you may apply to study units offered at another Australian tertiary institution and have them credited to your Deakin University degree
+If you are a continuing Deakin student you may apply to study units offered at another Australian tertiary institution and have them credited to your Deakin degree.

 If you are a student from another institution, visit the cross-institutional study webpage.